 We then decided what would be included in our GlamperVans, basically, that was everything!
 Great upholstery, cookers, fridges, every conceivable piece of cutlery and crockery, heaters and, somewhat obsessively, for my partner, great stereos that connect to just about any device.
 We wanted our vans to be totally luxurious and so went about ordering flooring, fabrics and crockery from Cath Kidston and Egyptian cotton bed linen with goose down duvets.
 We even decided to include Krups coffee makers!

 And the motivation?
 We felt like we had ‘discovered’ a new way to holiday.
 Our children were so excited at the thought of sleeping in the camper, we really relaxed when we ‘escaped’ and it was fantastic fun!
 We wanted to give other people the opportunity to enjoy that and more.
-Campervans give you freedom and ours give you luxury as well, and that combination is pretty hard to beat as a winning holiday formula.
+Glamping in a campervan give you freedom and ours give you luxury as well, and that combination is pretty hard to beat as a winning holiday formula.

 Picture Credits: The GlamperVan Hire Company

-For more VW campervan glamping inspirations, take a look at the DoubleBack and our favourite glamping product company.
+For more VW campervan glamping inspirations, take a look at our favourite glamping product company.